 - Complete the Federal Direct (Stafford) Loan Master Promissory Note (MPN) at studentloans.gov.

 - Complete the University's 2015-2016 Federal Direct Loan Request Form.

 Federal Direct Graduate PLUS (Grad PLUS) Loan: Because the cost of attendance generally is not published until late May or early June, the Financial Aid Office recommends that you begin the Grad PLUS application process no earlier than June 1 and be sure you have completed the FAFSA and the Entrance Counseling for your Federal Education Loans.
 Then follow the steps below:

 - Complete the Federal Student Aid Office’s Direct Grad PLUS application and secure a credit decision with the U.S. Department of Education at studentloans.gov.

 - Complete the Direct Grad PLUS Loan Master Promissory Note (MPN) at studentloans.gov.

-- Complete the University's Direct Grad PLUS Loan Request Form for the 2014-2015 academic year.
+- Complete the University's 2015-2016 Federal Direct Grad PLUS Loan Request Form.